pnp/blog/content/post/microsoft-365-development-security/index.md

 Dealing with sensitive information of course always is a potential security risk.
 Client IDs, secrets or other sensitive data should be kept away from the user.
 Of course those things should never be unveiled in client-side code.
 But also in the backend there are enterprise-ready, secure, reliable and easy-to-use patterns to be a applied.
 [Sensitive secrets should be stored in Azure KeyVault](https://mmsharepoint.wordpress.com/2019/01/11/secure-azure-functions-part-2-handle-certificates-with-azure-keyvault-when-accessing-sharepoint-online/), for additional [configuration data Azure app configuration store](https://mmsharepoint.wordpress.com/2021/05/17/configure-teams-applications-with-azure-app-configuration-nodejs/) could be a matter of choice.
 The [access to your back-end application should be established with managed identity](https://mmsharepoint.wordpress.com/2018/11/14/secure-azure-functions-part-1-use-azure-keyvault-secrets-when-accessing-microsoft-graph/).
 The ultimate solution to stop the credentials needed to access credentials store challenge ...

 ![Use Azure KeyVault - Architecture](images/01securelyaccessmsgraphfromazurefunction1.jpg)

+### With delegated permissions?

+Nevertheless there is one disadvantage in managed identities.
+In combination with Microsoft Graph or SharePoint permissions it only works with app permissions.
+Although I already implemented a delegated sample working in AzureAutomation I couldn’t reproduce this as an Azure function and I’m quite sure this is not yet supported.
+So my wish would be this becomes a valid scenario in the near future:

+Managed Identity—>Member of AD security group—>Granted access to Graph or SharePoint resource—>Access Token with delegated permissions works

 ## Summary